andredsferreira/p5sem-3dj-g59/docs/user_stories/sprint-b/6-2-7/readme.md

     * If they pick an attribute, its text box will unlock, allowing the user to enter the value they desire.
     * The 'Allergies' attribute should be a list of strings.
 Thus, it should have a small button to add an allergy and a button to remove an allergy.
 * After confirmation, the system should create a pop-up telling the user if the *Patient Profile* was successfully edited or not.
+    * If the edit failed due to a business rule violation, the message should tell the user what rule was violated (e.g., Email is not unique)

 ## 5. C4 Views